5 Smart Tips for Diet During Exams

 While the focus during exams is entirely on studies and a good exam time diet, the one neglected part is being physically active.

 Waste of time?
 Oh definitely no!
-If anything it will increase the rush of oxygen to your fatigued brain and will make you study better!
+It will increase the rush of oxygen to your fatigued brain and will make you study better!

 We can already sense ‘ifs and buts’ forming on your lips!
 Let us give you some easy tips on how to incorporate a sport or just be physically active while preparing for exams.